Molar pregnancy is one of a group of conditions known as gestational trophoblastic disease (GTD). It is sometimes called

 You might also have counselling so that you can think through any choices you might have before you make a decision.

-This occurs in about 1 in 12 women (8%) after a molar pregnancy.
 If it is not treated it can grow quickly and cause a number of medical problems.
 Most women with persistent trophoblastic disease need to have chemotherapy treatment.